paololavita/slate/source/index.html.md

 Parameter | Default | Description
 --------- | ------- | -----------
-include_cats | false | If set to true, the result will also include cats. available | true | If set to false, the result will include kittens that have already been adopted.
+include_services | false | If set to true, the result will also include cats. available | true | If set to false, the result will include kittens that have already been adopted.

 <aside class="success">
-Remember — a happy kitten is an authenticated kitten!
+Remember — a happy customer is an authenticated kitten!
 </aside>

-## Get a Specific Kitten
+## Get a Product/Service

 ```ruby
 require 'kittn'